Oplismenus hirtellus

-Oplismenus hirtellus (commonly known as basket grass) is a flowering perennial plant from the family Poaceae that can be found on every continent in the world except Antarctica, growing mostly in coastal tropic and subtropic regions as well as tropical and subtropical islands such as Hawaii, New Zealand, Australia and Madagascar.
+Oplismenus hirtellus, commonly known as basket grass, is a species of flowering perennial plant from the family Poaceae that can be found on every continent in the world except Antarctica, growing mostly in coastal tropic and subtropic regions as well as tropical and subtropical islands such as Hawaii, New Zealand, Australia and Madagascar.

 Description

+The leaves are distinctly crimped.
 The species flowering stalk is located 200 mm above the leaves with the sticky purple colored awns.
 Flowers appear from December to June.
 It grows 0.3 m high and has some hairs which have 10-15 nerves on either side.
 The plant is whitish on the lower surface and is very narrow near midrib.

 It is self-pollinated plant whose seeds attract various animals and birds.
 The sticky seeds are easily distributed by animals and humans, easily adhering to fur and clothing.